Zaharid/virus_simulation/doc/doc.md

 Agents become more generally aware of the disease and infection rates both at the workplace and in random contacts decrease by an amount set by the user.

+#### Lockdown

+Social contacts are reduced, resulting in a fraction of the World connections being disabled.

 ### Technical details

 The code of the simulation can be found here: